Frequently Asked Questions

 a clear and compliant disclosure using the SCA Strata Insurance Disclosure Best Practice Guide.

-10. What if we have questions or want to learn more?
+11. What if we have questions or want to learn more?

-You can visit the ASIC website or refer to industry resources such as the SCA Strata Insurance Disclosure Best Practice Guide.
+Visit the ASIC website or refer to industry resources such as the SCA Strata Insurance Disclosure Best Practice Guide.

 CIB is committed to transparency, client choice, and quality advice.